Petersoj/CompactRISC16/README.md

 ```
 .formatter/verilog/format src
 ```
-The [`verilog-format`](https://github.com/ericsonj/verilog-format) built Jar file is provided in the [`.formatter/verilog`](.formatter/verilog) directory along with `format` shell script.
+The [`istyle-verilog-formatter`](https://github.com/thomasrussellmurphy/istyle-verilog-formatter) source is provided in the [`.formatter/verilog`](.formatter/verilog) directory along with `format` shell script.
+The `format` shell script will run `make` if the `iStyle` binary is not already present in the `istyle-verilog-formatter` directory.
 Note: you may need to make the script executable via: `chmod 755 .formatter/verilog/format`.
-Additionally, you'll need the [Java Runtime Environment](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) on your machine.